CAFÉ MENU: PASTA BAR • Pasta with Meatballs or Meat Sauce • Chicken Alfredo • Garlic Bread

 DAILY: Big Daddy’s Pizza • Chicken Sandwiches (Regular and Spicy) • Variety of Wraps (Turkey, Ham, Spicy Chicken, Chicken or Veggie) • Variety of Fruit and Veggies

 TODAY: SENIOR PORTRAITS—SIGN-UPS:

 Get ready to rumble Bombers!
-The annual Bomber Games are here!
-Homecoming is next week and along with that comes the much anticipated Bomber games!
+The annual Bomber Games are THIS week!
+Homecoming is fast approaching and along with that comes the much anticipated Bomber games!
 The yearly games bring a rivalry throughout the grades as the freshman play the juniors and the sophomores play the seniors in the first round of games.
 The games, this year, will consist of soccer, bag toss, kickball and video games.

 *Bag Toss – Wednesday, September 19, 2:30pm-4:30pm – KHS Courtyard